School of Social Work

 Ph.D.
 2017, Florida International University

-Deirdre Lanesskog, Assistant Professor
+Deirdre Lanesskog, Associate Professor in Social Work, Director

 B.A.
 1993, University of Illinois at Urbana-Champaign